Why some women turn to tantric massage

 • each practitioner rediscovers the nobility of her role.

-She speaks of touch as the language of the soul, of breath as the nectar of life, and of presence as a healing force.
+She speaks of touch as a language of the soul, of breath as a nectar of life, and of presence as a force for transformation.

 Those who encounter it often speak of a before and after: